ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 At a high level, the algorithm estimates the rate at which the network delivered the most recent flight of outbound data packets for a single flow.
-In addition, it tracks whether the rate sample was application-limited, meaning the transmission rate was limited by the sending application rather than the congestion control algorithm.
+In addition, it tracks whether the rate sample was , meaning the transmission rate was limited by the sending application rather than the congestion control algorithm.